Tea for Two Hundred

 Tea for Two Hundred is a 1948 American animated short film directed by Jack Hannah.
 Part of the Donald Duck film series, the film was produced in Technicolor by Walt Disney Productions and released to theaters by RKO Radio Pictures on December 24, 1948.
-The cartoon stars a picnicking Donald Duck who faces an army of ants trying to steal his food.
+The cartoon stars a picnicking Donald Duck who faces an army of African ants trying to steal his food.
 Clarence Nash stars as Donald while the ants were voiced by Pinto Colvig.
 The film includes original music by Oliver Wallace.

 Tea for Two Hundred was nominated for an Academy Award for Best Animated Short Film in 1949, but lost to The Little Orphan, an MGM Tom and Jerry film which shared one of 7 Oscars for the Tom and Jerry series.
-The title of the film is a reference to the song "Tea for Two."
+The title of the film is a reference to the song "Tea for Two".
 Animation from the short was later used in Uncle Donald's Ants (1952).